itroyano/openshift-partner-labs-mcp-server/examples/README.md

 # MCP Client Examples

-Ready-to-use client examples for connecting to your MCP server with different frameworks.
+Ready-to-use client examples for connecting to the OpenShift Partner Labs MCP server with different frameworks.

 ## 📁 **Client Examples**